 Operational Resiliency - The District's total recordable accident rates have met or exceeded the industry standard for several years.
 The previous four years, the District had been lost time accident free until November 2011.
 Insurance claims have been declining over time, and have not been considerably expensive.
 The District's Experience Modification Rate (a measure of worker accidents) had gone down steadily.
-A serious accident of 2011 has caused the Experience Modification Rate to increase in 2012.
-In 2020 the ex-mode rate was 1.22; and down to 0.76 in 2021.
+A serious accident of 2011 caused the Experience Modification Rate to increase above 1.0 in 2012.
+In 2022 the ex-mode rate was .91.
 The District maintains adequate Emergency Response Plans and trains on them regularly.
 The District is well prepared in its operational resiliency under emergency conditions.

 Community Sustainability - The District has invested in programs that encourage reduced potable water consumption, environmental protection and awareness, and has incorporated "green" practices into its capital planning.
 Our Water Quality Department works with commercial customers to explore ways to reduce water usage in their businesses and prevent unnecessary wastewater from entering the collection system and requiring treatment.
 Staff requires dischargers to adhere to a set of Best Management Practices appropriate for individual businesses that help reduce water used for landscape irrigation, Food Service Establishments (FSE), and encourages the use of low flow sprayers and equipment.
 Staff has also incorporated specifications for the use of "green" technologies for pipe rehabilitation and replacement within the Capital Improvement Program.
 Techniques such as "pipe bursting" and "horizontal directional drilling" replace pipe without needing to open trench the entire pipeline, requiring only a pit at the beginning and end of the pipeline.
 Techniques such as "Cured In-Place Pipe lining" (CIPP) allows the rehabilitation of pipes at a significant savings and is also considered "trenchless".
-These methods significantly reduce asphalting, landfill waste, the use of rock and cement etc.., and thus reduces fossil fuel emissions from associated equipment.
+These methods significantly reduce asphalting, landfill waste, the use of rock and cement etc... and thus reduces fossil fuel emissions from associated equipment.
 CIPP has the side benefit of stretching the District's capital dollars to rehabilitate or replace more pipe and collection system infrastructure.

 The District has sought opportunities to replace vehicles and equipment with higher fuel efficiency than in the past thus further reducing greenhouse gas (GHG).
+The District acquired its first fully electric vehicle (EV) and will move to EV's whenever possible.
 The use of field tablets and smart phones for data capturing and access of safety information has increased the community stability component, improved productivity, and reduced paper waste.